 - 1. The FOSC receives legal and technical advice with respect to fulfilling environmental remediation requirements. - 2.
-The FOSC identifies cognizant local, State, and/or Federal environmental enforcement agencies under CERCLA and RCRA and makes initial contact to discuss environmental assessment and remediation. - 3.
-The FOSC ensures that field operations at the CAI site include proper procedures for environmental protection (e.g., containment of runoff and containerization of waste with proper labeling). - 4.
+The FOSC identifies cognizant local, state, and/or federal environmental enforcement agencies under CERCLA and RCRA and makes initial contact to discuss environmental assessment and remediation. - 3.
+The FOSC ensures that field operations at the CIM site include proper procedures for environmental protection (e.g., containment of runoff and containerization of waste with proper labeling). - 4.
 The FOSC begins the process of assembling an administrative record of the response.
-The record includes the results of monitoring and sample analysis and actions taken to secure and decontaminate the CAI site.
+The record includes the results of monitoring and sample analysis and actions taken to secure and decontaminate the CIM site.

-- A.2.8.E Coordinate Monitoring and Sampling Operations (On- and Off-post) - A.3.3.E Perform Duties as the Federal On-scene Coordinator (FOSC) - A.4.3.E Direct and Control Field Response Operations - A.4.10.F Conduct Agent Containment Operations - A.4.11.F Mitigate the Effects of the Agent Release
+- A.2.8.E Coordinate Monitoring and Sampling Operations (On- and Off-post) - A.3.3.E Perform Duties as the FOSC - A.4.3.E Direct and Control Field Response Operations - A.4.10.F Conduct Agent Containment Operations - A.4.11.F Mitigate the Effects of the Agent Release

-- 40 CFR 300 - AR 200-1: Environmental Protection and Enhancement (December 13, 2007) - CSEPP Recovery Plan Workbook (April 2003) - Installation CAIRA Plan and supporting agreements and procedures
+- 40 CFR 300 - AR 200-1: Environmental Protection and Enhancement (December 13, 2007)

+- CSEPP Recovery Plan Workbook (April 2003) - Installation CIMRA plans and supporting agreements and procedures